ShoM26/Honors-Project/README.md

 ﻿# Honors-Project
 # Streamlining Ancestry: A Lightweight Document Processing Pipeline for Historical Document Data Extraction

-**Honors Research Project focused on utilizing Deep Learning practices to create systems to quickly extract data from historical documents (Marriage, Birth, Death).**
+**Honors Research Project focused on utilizing Deep Learning practices to create systems to quickly extract data from historical documents of one format (Marriage, Birth, Death).**

 ## Abstract